snowleopard/poets-types/doc/graph.md

 * Every output port belongs to exactly one vertex.
 * Every edge connects an output port and an input port of matching message types.

+## Vertex state and events

+Each vertex has internal _state_ that can be changed atomically as a result of an _event_ occurrence.
+There are three types of events: _receive_, _compute_ and _send_ events.